cosmos/governance/submitting.md

    - the network still accepts zero fees, but many nodes will not transmit your transaction to the network without a minimum fee
    - many nodes (including the Figment node) use a minimum fee to disincentivize transaction spamming
    - 7500uatom is equal to 0.0075 ATOM
-6. `--chain-id cosmoshub-3` is Cosmos Hub 3
+6. `--chain-id cosmoshub-3` is Cosmos Hub 3.
+For current and past chain-id's, please look at the [cosmos/mainnet resource](https://github.com/cosmos/mainnet)
    - the testnet chain ID is [gaia-13007](https://hubble.figment.network/cosmos/chains/gaia-13007)
 7. `--node cosmos-node-1.figment.network:26657` is using Figment Networks' node to send the transaction to the Cosmos Hub 3 network